Skip to main content

 }

-This part of groovy script is to be used when you are expecting multiple values from your custom attribute i.e. custom attribute with type as ‘Multi Select Dropdown’.
+This section of the Groovy script is designed for use when you expect multiple values from your custom attribute i.e. custom attribute with ‘Multi Select Dropdown’ type.

-This function returns such multiple value as comma(,) separated string.
+This function returns multiple values as a comma(,) separated string.

-This function is not required if there are no attributes used that return such multiple value.
+This function is not required if no attributes that return such multiple values are used.

 //Do not update below script